zold-io/zold/README.md

 `entrance` is the place where all new wallets arive and get merged and pushed further.
 The health of this point is critical to the entire node.
 Some numbers it includes must be watched carefully.

-  * `semaphores` is the amount of locks the server maintain, one per wallet.
-    The number may be large (>100), if the node has processed a lot of wallets recently.
-If it's larger [than 1024](https://github.com/zold-io/zold/issues/199),
-    it's a good reason to worry.

 To be continued...